barrie0482/bne-cbd-weather/project-description.md

 ##### **_Objective 2.
 Some operation on the ui input in sever.R_**

 When the user selects a date using the **Date input** widget, the server selects and prepares the data for that date.
 The wind speed supplied by the dataset is in metres per second.
-The server performs a calculation to convert the wind speed in metres per second to kilometres per hour.
+The server uses code in **server.R** to perform a calculation to convert the wind speed in metres per second to kilometres per hour.

 ##### **_Objective 3.
 Some reactive output displayed as a result of server calculations_**